Fannon/mobo/examples/init/settings.md

     // Port the WebApp is served on the localhost "webAppPort": 8080,

+    // WebGui is automatically refreshed if the server makes changes to the model "autoRefreshWebGui": true,

+    // WebSocket port the server and the WebGui are using to notify the change "autoRefreshPort": 8081,

     // If true, the HeaderTabs Extension will be used with the generated forms
     // Keep in mind that you still have to create the headings to make this work!
     "headerTabs": false,